 Part III: Use the directions that you just followed to create another graph.
-This time, create a graph for the county where you live in South Carolina.
+This time, create a graph for the county where you live in Oklahoma.
 Print a copy of the completed graph and staple it to this activity sheet.
 Write a short summary of the trends that you notice on the graphs.
 Does the graph for your county follow a pattern similar to that of the state?
 Are there differences?
 Explain what you notice.
+Give reasons for the change in population.